mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 Regular expression that is matched against database names when checking for duplicate databases.

+### `preferred_server`

+The name of a server in MaxScale which will be used as the preferred server when a database is found on more than one server.
+If a database exists on two servers, of which neither is the server referred by this parameter, the server that replies first will be assigned as the location of the database.

+This parameter allows deterministic conflict resolution when a sharded cluster has a central database server and one or more sharded databases spread across multiple servers which replicate from the central database server.

 **Note:** As of version 2.1 of MaxScale, all of the router options can also be defined as parameters.
 The values defined in _router_options_ will have priority over the parameters.